-- develop competence to excel in a broad range of physical activities
+- Develop competence to excel in a broad range of physical activities

-- be physically active for sustained periods of time
+- Be physically active for sustained periods of time

-- engage in competitive sports and activities
+- Engage in competitive sports and activities

-- lead healthy, active lives
+- Lead healthy, active lives

-- sign up for school sports clubs
+- Sign up for sports clubs either in school or out of school

-- follow local or national sports teams
+- Follow local or national sports teams